- Reporting Crimes

 Bias Incident or Hate Crime

-To formally report an incident to Vassar College, you may also file a written report with the Office of Equal Opportunity and Affirmative Action, the Campus Life and Diversity Office or to a house advisor through the 24–hour Administrator-on-Call system.
+To formally report an incident to Vassar College, you may also file a written report with the Office of Equal Opportunity and Affirmative Action, the Dean of Student Living & Wellness or to a House Advisor through the 24–hour Administrator-on-Call system.

-To anonymously report an incident to Vassar College, you may do so through the Campus Life and Diversity website, under “Bias Incident Response Team” – Report an Incident.
+To anonymously report an incident to Vassar College, you may do so through the Dean of the College website, under “Bias Incident Response Team” – Report an Incident.

 THE FOLLOWING ACTIONS ARE RECOMMENDED: